-The AT&T Natural Voices supports US English and Spanish.
-You can mix languages in a single input file by specifying the voice to use to speak the text.
+The AT&T Natural Voices supports US English and Spanish voices.
+You can even mix languages in a single input file by specifying the voice to use to speak the text.
 Note that any voice will attempt to speak whatever text is presented, i.e. Rosa (Spanish) will attempt to synthesize English text as Spanish words.

 AT&T Natural Voices TTS engines allow you to mix languages on a single server simply by specifying a different voice.
-Users can specify a voice and language in an SSML control tag that is included in the input text or make C++ API calls to switch between voices and languages seamlessly.
+Users can specify a voice and language in an SSML control tag that is included in the input text; use SAPI 5.x or make C++ API calls to switch between voices and languages seamlessly.
 This architecture also allows you to deliver new voices in a variety of languages with a single TTS engine executable.

 8 KHz and 16 KHz versions of all voices are available separately.
 The 8 KHz voices are ideally suited for telephony applications.
-The 16 KHz voices offer higher quality output for desktop applications including web site applications and wav files.
+The 16 KHz voices offer higher quality output for desktop applications, streaming audio from web applications and recording wav files in 16 KHz audio output.
 You can install any combination of 8 KHz and 16 KHz voices on a single server.